-The BayCare Clinic Century Bayshore to Lakeshore offers 100-, 60- and 20-mile courses so that cyclists of all ages and abilities can experience an adventure tailored for them.
+The BayCare Clinic Century Bayshore to Lakeshore offers 100-, 60-, 30- and 15-mile courses so that cyclists of all ages and abilities can experience an adventure tailored for them.

 The ride starts and finishes at BayCare Clinic corporate headquarters, 1035 Kepler Drive, which is convenient to Interstate 43 on Green Bay’s far east side.